EndlessATC/Airports/README.md

 2. The directory structure below that follows the continent abbreviation found [here](https://datahub.io/core/continent-codes)
 3. The directory structure below that follows [ISO 3166-3 naming conventions](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) for the country or state
 4. If there are a large number of airports, still, you or the reviewers may use 1 further directory, such as a USA state.
-5. The file should have the four character ICAO code, with a .txt extension
+5. The file should have the four character [ICAO code](https://airportcodes.aero/-/list-icao-codes), with a .txt extension
 6. "Fantasy" or other airports that cannot be placed in this structure should go into final/custom For example, Zurich airport is placed in `final/EU/CHE/LSZH.txt`.
 Los Angeles is placed in `final/NA/USA/CA/KLAX.txt` as there are large number of airports in "USA."

 ## Extra file information
 It is highly encourage to remove the first seven lines of comments, since we are no longer using an "automatically generated airport file" at this point.

 Is it encouraged to cite any references that you used while creating your file, including the airchart, airliner data, and even airport website.

 If you wish to include personal information (such as your contact information), this is allowed, although not necessary.

+It may be best to add a markdown file with the same airport code in the same directory with references, information, and a change log (e.g. `final/EU/CHE/LSZH.md`)

 ## Credits
 [startgrid](https://startgrid.itch.io/)